Kiruna Tours Arctic Header

 Is Abisko Guesthouse close to the train station?

-Do rooms have private bathrooms?
+Do all rooms at Abisko Guesthouse have private bathrooms?

 Can you cook your own food at Abisko Guesthouse?